-To publish a Shiny Application, select Publish a Shiny App from the actions menu in the upper right of the page and enter the following information to complete configuration:
+To publish a Shiny Application, select "Publish a Shiny App" from the actions menu and enter the following information to complete configuration:

 - Name and description: Enter your app's name (limit 55 characters) and description (limit 140 characters).
 These will be displayed on the project's Output page to help users find your app. - Branch and App Path: See Running a Directory below for more information. - Compute Resource: Select the size of the hardware where your app will be hosted. - Environment and Additional Requirements: Determine the environment and any additional dependencies that are needed for your app to run. - Commit message: Enter a short message to help identify this version of the app.